devpatocld/.github/profile/README.md

-**This resources available in this organization are managed and maintained by the community and not officially supported by Cloudinary.**
+**This organization is managed and maintained by the community and not officially supported by Cloudinary.**